Show your patriotism! Learn how to make a rustic American flag from wood with this simple DIY craft.

 Rustic Art

-The rustic style could be defined as using unrefined, raw, natural materials; the intent is to allow the natural characteristics of the materials to shine through.
+The rustic style could be defined as using unrefined, raw, natural materials, with the intent of allowing the materials’ natural characteristics to shine through.

 This craft project is about embracing your imperfection!